What is the average UK retirement income?

 Those who do pay into private pensions should hopefully continue to meet this shortfall.

-The main reason given for this is simply a lack of awareness – these individuals didn’t know about the pension schemes or why they are important.
+The real challenge will be faced by those who have no such pensions, mainly due to a lack of awareness – these individuals may not know about pension schemes or why they are important.

 How can I increase my retirement income?